 Products sold through stocking distributors, contact us if you need help finding a Durabilt by Durbin distributor.

-PRICES/FREIGHT: Net price schedule is subject to change without notice and orders will be invoiced at prices current at time of shipment.
+PRICES/FREIGHT: Net prices are subject to change without notice and orders will be invoiced at prices current at time of shipment.
 Prices are listed fob our plant, Broadview, IL.
 Minimum invoice billing for credit extended accounts is $150.00.
 Shipments of less than $150.00 will be invoiced with the minimum invoice billing value of $150.00.
 Freight is pre-paid in the continental U.S.A. only when the minimum order in Dollars ($) for your shipping region is reached.

 FREIGHT POLICY: Freight terms: Prepaid and allowed on $1,500.00 in the continental U.S.A.
 Minimum order is $150.00.